Skip to main content

 // - Space withdrawals at least 1 hour apart

-The check starts at 100 points and deducts for observed risk patterns.
-A score of 90 or above is healthy.
-Below 70 indicates significant exposure.
+The privacy check starts at 100 points and deducts for observed risks:

 ConditionDeductionSeverity